-Stéphane Rambaud-Measson: Sure.
-I think what I've described a couple of the key actions that we are taking, much more rigor is being processed by the project management.
-One of the key elements which has been a driver now, particularly this year, has been these U.K. refurbishment projects, where a full-year it's on project and we are getting at the end of the ending stage of the project, meaning that we are - we are starting to push trains out, we have a much more stable configuration as we had a quarter ago.
-As we are finishing on this project, we are going to undertake and actually we are taking actions to refocus on the business, lower our costs, and project our deliveries in a much more stable manner than what we had before.
+Sure, Ray.
+I think, well, I described a couple of the key action that we are taking; a much more rigorous bidding process, better, stronger project management.
+One of the key elements which has been a drag on our profitability has been this UK refurbishment project, where hopefully it's [ph] armful of project (43:25) and we are getting at the end of the engineering phase of the project, meaning that we are starting to push trains out and we have a much more stable configuration as we had a quarter ago.

-So, if we assume that we will achieve this target, we should be well-placed to increase our margin by one point, I see on the early basis, as we have committed to our board recently.
+As we are finishing up this project, we are going to [indiscernible] (43:47) and actually, we are taking actions to restructure the business, lower our cost and project our deliveries in a much more stable manner than what we had before.
+So, if we assume that we will achieve this target, we should be well placed to increase our margin on - by one point, actually, on the yearly basis as we have committed to our board recently.

-OK, that's helpful.
-And then just finally company-wide, I'm wondering if you can talk about the impact that you're seeing in raw material and employee-related costs, and your expectations there going forward?
+Okay.
+That's helpful.
+And just finally, companywide, wonder if you could talk about the impact that you're seeing in raw material and employee-related costs and your expectations there going forward.